jamierocks/SpongeDocs/source/contributing/implementation/datamanipulator.rst

 .. code-block:: java

     public MutableBoundedValue<Double> health() {
-        return new SpongeBoundedValue<>(Keys.HEALTH, this.maximumHealth,
+        return new SpongeBoundedValue<>(Keys.HEALTH, // 1
+            this.maximumHealth,  // 2
+            ComparatorUtil.doubleComparator(), // 3
+            0D, // 4
-            ComparatorUtil.doubleComparator(), 0D, (double) Float.MAX_VALUE,
+            (double) Float.MAX_VALUE, //5
-            this.currentHealth);
+            this.currentHealth); // 6
     }

 Since we use a bounded value, our constructor is slightly longer.
 Therefore, the arguments are spread over multiple lines for this example.
-First the ``Key`` to properly identify the value, then the *default* value.
-Afterwards, on the second line, three arguments follow that are specific to bounded values, as they provide a comparator to use and minimum and maximum values.
-The last argument specifies the current value.
+First the ``Key`` to properly identify the value (1), then the *default* value (2).
+Afterwards, on the second line, three arguments follow that are specific to bounded values, as they provide a comparator to use (3) and minimum (4) and maximum (5) values.
+The last argument (6) specifies the current value.
 If it is not present, the default value will be used instead.

 Copying and Serialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~